quicwg/base-drafts/draft-ietf-quic-recovery.md

 * is_crypto_packet: A boolean that indicates whether the packet contains cryptographic handshake messages critical to the completion of the QUIC handshake.
-In this version of QUIC, this includes any packet with the long header that includes a CRYPTO frame.

-* sent_bytes: The number of bytes sent in the packet, not including UDP or IP overhead, but including QUIC framing overhead.
+* sent_bytes: The number of bytes sent in the packet.

 Pseudocode for OnPacketSent follows: